ANCC Magnet Prize® Program

 - Only one nomination will be accepted each year from a given Magnet organization.

 - Approximately six months after the award is presented, the winning organization will be required to submit an accounting to ANCC of how the award money is being utilized.
 One hundred percent of the award money must be used for the development and implementation of the innovation.

-- The ANCC Executive Director or designee will join a Cerner nursing executive in a visit to the Magnet Prize-winning facility to see the progress of the innovation.
+- An ANCC executive or designee will join a Cerner nursing executive in a visit to the Magnet Prize-winning organization to see the progress of the innovation.

-- The ANCC Magnet Prize Committee will consider all submitted applications properly made and material submitted with or in support thereof.
+- The ANCC Magnet Prize Committee will consider all submitted nominations properly made and material submitted with or in support thereof.

-- Material submitted with or in support of any application will be received on the conditions that:
+- Material submitted with or in support of any nominations will be received on the conditions that:

 - The Magnet Prize Committee will not return such material or any portion thereof to the nominee or the nominators.